-Plan Descriptions - The College participates in several retirement plans for its employees - the State of New Jersey Public Employees' Retirement System ("PERS") and the Alternate Benefit Program ("ABP"), which presently makes contributions to the Teachers' Insurance and Annuity Association - College Retirement Equities Fund ("TIAA/CREF"), MetLife Insurance Company, AXA Financial (Equitable), the Hartford, ING Life Insurance and Annuity Co. and VALIC.
+Plan Descriptions - The College participates in several retirement plans for its employees - the State of New Jersey Public Employees' Retirement System ("PERS") and the Alternate Benefit Program ("ABP"), which presently makes contributions to the Teachers' Insurance and Annuity Association - College Retirement Equities Fund ("TIAA"), MetLife Insurance Company ("Brighthouse"), AXA Financial ("Equitable"), MassMutual Retirement Services (the "Hartford"), VOYA Financial Services ("VOYA") formerly known as ING U.S. Inc. and Variable Annuity Life Insurance Company ("VALIC") a subsidiary of AIG Retirement Services.
 ABP is administered by a separate board of trustees.
 Generally, all employees, except certain part-time employees, participate in one or more of these plans.
 The College also participates in the New Jersey Defined Contribution Retirement Plan ("DCRP").

 PERS Information - The Public Employees' Retirement System was established in January 1955 under the provisions of N.J.S.A.
-43:15A to provide coverage including postretirement health care to substantially all fulltime employees of the State or any county, municipality, school district or public agency, provided the employee is not a member of another State- administered retirement system.
+43:15A to provide coverage including postretirement health care to substantially all fulltime employees of the State or any county, municipality, school College or public agency, provided the employee is not a member of another State- administered retirement system.
 Age eligibility and benefit provisions were affected by Chapters 92 and 103, P.L.
 2007, Chapter 89, P.L.
 2008, Chapter 1, P.L.
 2010, and Chapter 78, P.L.
 2011.
 Members are classified into one of five tiers dependent upon the date of their enrollment.
 Tier 1, 2 and 3 members are eligible to retire at age 60, 60, and 62, respectively with an annual benefit generally determined to be 1/55th of the average annual compensation for the highest three fiscal years' compensation for each year of membership during years of credited service.
 Tier 4 and 5 members are eligible to retire at age 62 and 65, respectively with an annual benefit generally determined to be 1/60th of the average annual compensation for the highest five fiscal years' compensation for each year of membership during years of credited service.
-Anyone who retires early and is under their respective tier's retirement age receives retirement benefits as calculated in the above mentioned formulas but at a reduced rate in accordance with applicable New Jersey Statute based upon their tier.
+Anyone who retires early and is under their respective tier's retirement age receives retirement benefits as calculated in the above-mentioned formulas but at a reduced rate in accordance with applicable New Jersey Statute based upon their tier.